kapok-lang/kapok/doc/syntax.md

 """This string need no escape, since a single " would not be mistaken for terminator.
 And it support multiline as well."""

-'''The three single-quotes act the same as three double-quotes as string terminator.'''
+'''The triple single-quotes act the same as triple double-quotes as string terminator.'''
 ```

 #### Symbol